imarc/handbook/strategy.markdown

 ### Small-scale Discovery

 Objective
-:	Clearly define the goals of the project and stakeholder needs, quickly and efficiently.
+:	Clearly define the goals of the project and stakeholder needs, quickly and efficiently, for projects with production scope of *150–250 hours*

 Tasks
 :	Meet with client team to review and prioritize goals, audiences, and benchmarks; discuss content, features, and functionality.
 Report findings to client for validation.

 Deliverables
-:	Short findings document (1-3 pages).
+:	Short findings document (1–3 pages).

 Time Req
-:	16-20 hours
+:	16–20 hours

 For small-scale projects such as redesigning an existing site or creating a simple informational or marketing site, a focused and fast discovery process can be highly effective.